Applying for a public practice certificate

 CPA Australia members who do not provide public accounting services into Australia or New Zealand but who are interested in public practice and are based outside Australia or New Zealand may enrol in the Practice Management distance learning subject.

-To apply for a public practice certificate, you must successfully complete the Public Practice Program.
-The program has two components:
+To apply for a public practice certificate, you must:

 The program has been developed to help members establish themselves in public practice.
 It builds on the technical expertise and experience gained from the CPA Program and through hands-on business experience.
 It focuses on non-technical skills such as strategic planning, marketing, risk management and practice development.